APEGA Innovation in Education Awards

 Awards of up to $5,000 each, totalling $50,000, will be awarded to facilitate innovative engineering- and geoscience-focused classroom initiatives.

 In celebration of APEGA's centennial in 2020, we will also be recognizing one recipient with the Centennial Innovation in Education Award.
 This award will provide up to $10,000 for a special project that meets all other Innovation in Education Award criteria and demonstrates exceptional community engagement and impact.
-More information about APEGA's Centennial celebrations will be available in Winter 2019.

 Who Can Apply?

-All educational, administrative, and support staff members currently employed by a grade 1 to 12 school or school board in Alberta are encouraged to apply.
+All educational, administrative, and support staff members currently employed by a Grade K to 12 school or school board in Alberta are encouraged to apply.
 Applicants must be certified to teach in Alberta.
 Schools on the border of Alberta are eligible if their students are Alberta residents.
 Recipients must be in roles that enable them to complete the initiative with a large group of students and must have the full support of their school or school board.

 Activities conducted through this award must: